Questions About Sedation Dentistry

 Which type of sedation dentistry is right for me?

-That’s a question that’s best answered after a consult with a sedation dentist.
-Generally, though, it depends on how anxious or fearful you are and what type of procedure is being performed.
+In general, that depends on how anxious or fearful you are and what type of procedure is being performed.
 Nitrous oxide is the lowest level of sedation dentistry, with IV sedation dentistry being the highest level.

 Is sedation covered by dental insurance?